NIGHT AND DAY (BAM GUAN NAT) (Hong Sangsoo, 2008)

 Series runs March 17-23

 Korean writer-director Hong Sang-soo returned to the New York Film Festival for the fifth time with Night and Day, a character-driven tale about displacement and loneliness.
 Youngho Kim stars as Sungam, a married painter in his forties who flees South Korea for France after having been turned in for smoking marijuana with U.S. tourists.
 A fish out of water in Paris, he settles into a Korean neighborhood, spending most of his time with two young art students, Yujeong (Eunhye Park) and Hyunju (Minjeong Seo).
-He also meets an old girlfriend, Minsun, (Youjin Kim), who is still attracted to him.
+He also meets an old girlfriend, Minsun (Youjin Kim), who is still attracted to him.
 And every night he calls his wife, Sungin (Sujung Hwang), wondering when he’ll be able to return home.
 Hong (Woman Is the Future of Man, Tale of Cinema) tells the story in a diary-like manner, with interstitials acting like calendar pages.
 Sometimes a day can be filled with talk of art, a party, and a chance encounter, while others can consist of a brief, random event with no real bearing on the plot, reminiscent of Jim Jarmusch’s Stranger Than Paradise, just without the existential cynicism and dark humor.
 As with 2006’s Woman on the Beach, Hong lets Night and Day go on too long (it clocks in at 141 minutes), with too many inconsequential (even if entertaining) vignettes, but it’s so much fun watching Youngho’s compelling performance that you just might not care about the length.
-Night and Day is screening as Woman on the Beach is screening March 18 as part of the Museum of the Moving Image’s retrospective of Hong’s work, which also includes Like You Know It All, Woman on the Beach, Oki’s Movie, and The Day a Pig Fell into the Well.
+Night and Day is screening March 18 as part of the Museum of the Moving Image’s retrospective of Hong’s work, which also includes Like You Know It All, Woman on the Beach, Oki’s Movie, and The Day a Pig Fell into the Well.